UMass-MRRL/raspberry-pic-gopack/README.md

 cd wiringPi-GoPack
 git pull origin
 ```
+Note: You must move the items within the wiringPi-GoPack directory that is created, up one level.
+Meaning the contents of the wiringPi-GoPack must be moved to the level where the wiringPi-GoPack directory is.
+This can be done by:

+'sudo mv wiringPi-GoPack/** ./pi' (only type one asterisk, not two, MD formatting required me to type two here)

 Shutting the Pi down:
 When connected with SSH via Putty, type this to shut down safely.